Voyz/ibeam/README.md

 docker run --env IB_ACCOUNT=your_account123 --env IB_PASSWORD=your_password123 -p 8081:8081 voyz/ibeam
 ```

-Verify the Gateway is running by calling:
+Verify the Gateway is running inside of the container by calling:
 ```
 curl -x localhost:8081 -X GET "https://localhost:5000/v1/api/one/user" -k
 ```